MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/end-user-subscribe.md

 ## Manage subscriptions
 Subscriptions are managed on a workspace level.
 Subscriptions can be viewed and managed by their creator and by the users assigned the *Admin* role.
-The Power BI workspace admin can view subscriptions, view logs, turn certain subscription features on and off, and edit and take over subscriptions.
+Admins in the workspace can view, edit and take over all subscriptions inside the workspace.
+The Power BI tenant admin can view logs, turn certain subscription features on and off.

 # [Creator](#tab/creator)